MichaelsPlayground/NfcNdefExample/readme.md

 A note on iOS compatibility: as I'm not owning an Apple phone I cannot test what will happen when a NDEF type is tapped to the phone, sorry.

+## Can I read and/or write protect my NDEF message ?

+The answers are "no" and "yes", meaning: you cannot (password) protect your NDEF message for any reading but you can protect the data against any altering.

 Icons: https://www.freeiconspng.com/images/nfc-icon